harness-training-dept/kubernetes-deployments/K8s Lab 1.md

 1. Log in to https://app.harness.io with the login credentials provided on the student lab handout.

 2. Navigate to the yaml download by following this path: Setup -> Harness Delegates -> Download Delegate -> Kubernetes Yaml.
+Fill out the form to give your delegate a name.
+This is how it will be listed in the Harness GUI, so please be sure to include your name / student number so you can easily identify it.
+Leave the profile line blank.

 That will kick off a download of the tar.gz'ed yaml file to your local workstation.

 3. scp the downloaded file to your training server.